Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

-Our first proposal OCQ proposal introduced in our previous work \citep{denisOCQ2018}, Passive-Aggressive Threshold ACC (PAT-ACC or PAT, for short), draws inspiration from Adjusted Classify and Count and Conservative Average Quantifier \citep{forman2006quantifying}.
+PAT draws inspiration from Adjusted Classify and Count and Conservative Average Quantifier \citep{forman2006quantifying}.
 As discussed in Section~\ref{sec:def:quant}, ACC depends on accurate estimates for TPR and FPR.
 However, in many applications we cannot reliably measure either TPR and FPR.
 This is particularly true for tasks derivative from One-class Quantification, since the distribution of scores of \emph{negative} observations varies from sample to sample.

 To offer a better grasp on the intuition behind PAT, observe that the influence of the negative distribution on ACC stems from the fact that the most suitable threshold for \textit{classification} usually cut through the density function of the negative scores, leaving negative scores on both sides of the threshold, as seen in Figure~\ref{fig:bincut}.
 Although the number of negative observations on the right-hand side of the threshold is expected to be significantly smaller than on the left-hand side, it is still unpredictable whenever the distribution of negative scores changes.